-These green loans are repaid with any savings you make on your bills, as a direct result of the home improvements such as solar PV panels, cavity or loft insulation and new boilers.
+These green loans from money advance apps are repaid with any savings you make on your bills, as a direct result of the home improvements such as solar PV panels, cavity or loft insulation and new boilers.
 The recipients can start to benefit from energy savings once the loan amount is repaid in full.
 Via the Green Deal Home Improvement Fund householders could get up to £1,000 split across two energy saving improvements and £100 towards assessment fees.

 £10m grants for panels

 Solar panels for housing blocks and “district heating” could be the future of renewable energy funding, reported The Guardian.
 The government has launched a £10m Urban Community Energy Fund, making grants available to community groups seeking to launch renewable energy solutions for communal benefit.